 How high is Robin Falls?

-The drop of Robin Falls is approximately 20-25 metres.
+The drop of the falls is approximately 20-25 metres.

 Can you swim at Robin Falls?